dmitriy-zverev/chirpy/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is fully open source.
+Feel free to use it as you wish.